According to the FCC there is, as Open Internet is on its way out and Internet Freedom is on its way in.

 Now imagine that when shopping, store A paid the highway owner a premium for direct access from the roadway, and store B didn’t pay and has a mile of exit ramp before you’re in the parking lot.
 Would this affect your decision about where to shop?
 And, how do you think store A is going to make up for the money they pay the highway people?
 They’re going to charge you more.

-Part of the FCC’s rationale for this action lies in its definition of Internet as ‘Information Service’ rather than Telecommunication Service.
+Part of the FCC’s rationale for this action lies in its definition of the Internet as an ‘Information Service’ rather than a Telecommunication Service.
 The FCC has no jurisdiction over Information Service.
 Are the FCC’s definitions accurate?
 That’s next week’s topic.

 In the meantime, the FCC is seeking public comments on the rulemaking.
 Comments can be submitted on-line between now and July 17th.
 Once you’re at the site, click on express at the right and there will be a fillable form.